 The exhibition is funded by the Heritage Lottery Fund as part of a wider project to record and celebrate the history of Women’s Aid in Scotland.
 Project partners include Scottish Women’s Aid, Glasgow Women’s Library, Glasgow University’s Centre for Gender History and Women’s History Scotland.

 As part of this exhibition there will be a public lecture by Rebecca Emerson Dobash & Russell P. Dobash Ending Violence Against Women in Scotland.
-Click here for further information and to book a place.

 This exhibition is open to all and free to attend.